Gun Possession Lawyers in Hackensack NJ

 - Unlawful Possession of a Rifle or Shotgun: This is a crime of the Third Degree.
 The requisite license required for the possession of a rifle and/or shotgun is what is known as a firearms purchaser identification card and this must be possessed at the time of the incident in question.

 Some important side notes, the actual possession of two or more handguns without a valid permit at the same time and place will still only be considered as one offense.
 However if the defendant has “constructive” possession of one gun and “actual” possession of another, the prosecution may charge the defendant with two separate offenses.
 Further, a defendant may not be charged with unlawful possession of a handgun if it is determined that at the time of the seizure the handgun was incapable of firing a projectile (bullet).

 A self defense argument may be raised by the defendant if they are charged with possession of a weapon without a permit if the defendant can prove that he/she armed themselves spontaneously to meet an immediate danger.
 This defense will be invalid when it is proven that the defendant armed themselves prior to the danger becoming imminent.

-The Law Offices of Jonathan F. Marshall has seven criminal defense attorneys on staff, including eight former prosecutors.
-One of our attorneys during his time as an Assistant County Prosecutor was the head of the Drug, Gangs, and Gun task force.
+The Law Offices of Jonathan F. Marshall has seven criminal defense attorneys on staff, including three former prosecutors.
 We have been defending individuals charged with unlawful possession of a weapon throughout Bergen County, in towns like Ramsey, Fair Lawn Carlsdat, Emerson, Cliffside Park for over fifteen years.
-If you have any further questions regarding New Jersey weapons laws, please contact any one of our Bergen County offices for a free initial consultation about your pending charges at 201-201-0086.
+If you have any further questions regarding New Jersey weapons laws, please contact any one of our Bergen County offices for a free initial consultation about your pending charges.